milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/README.md

 - This might fix the issue https://www.reddit.com/r/linuxhardware/comments/miults/how_to_control_oled_brightness_in_wayland/.
 Let's wait for the 22.04 LTS Ubuntu release first.

+## Battery

+Tested ballanced mode for now.
+Battery life is approximately 5 hours.

+You can find a separate [page with additional tools for battery performance improvements](https://github.com/milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/blob/main/additional-features.md#battery-optimization).

 ## Power management

 All the 3 power modes in GNOME do change BIOS power modes settings.

 todo: test power modes

-todo: check this: Suspend to S3 state works out of the box.
-For hibernation to work `Secure boot` must be disabled in BIOS.
-Laptop seems to wake up without any issues.

 ## Suspend

 Suspend works.
 Requires [kernel 5.15 update](#kernel-update-to-515) for stable work, as it contains an important laptop suspend/resume fix for various AMD models.
 5.13 kernel issues: the laptop keyboard does not work after waking up, Although both USB keyboard, mouse and touchpad wake up fine.

+todo: check this: Suspend to S3 state works out of the box.
+For hibernation to work `Secure boot` must be disabled in BIOS.
+Laptop seems to wake up without any issues.

 ### Kernel update to 5.15